loginid1/loginid-tutorial/README.md

 ### Create client credentials

-To use this tutorial locally visit [LoginIDs dashboard](https://usw1.loginid.io/en/login/get-started-a) and register.
+To use this tutorial locally visit [LoginIDs dashboard](https://playground.loginid.io/) and register.

-In the dashboard create two applications:
+In the dashboard create two required applications (*Applications - Add Application*):

 - `Web App`
   - register an **Application Name** and a **Website URL**